Delphi posts strong quarterly profit, but first-quarter outlook disappoints

 However, Delphi's forecast for the first quarter was weaker than expected.
 It forecast earnings before one-time items in the range of $1.04 to $1.08 a share on revenue of $4.2 billion to $4.3 billion.
 Analysts were expecting $1.19 a share on revenue of $4.36 billion.

-The company reaffirmed that the mid-point of its earnings forecast for the year assumes that global vehicle production increases 3 percent.
-Regionally, Delphi expects industry production to rise about 9 percent in China, about 5 percent in South America, about 4 percent in North America and about 1 percent in Europe.
+The company said the mid-point of its earnings forecast for the year assumes that global vehicle production increases 3 percent.

-That industry growth compares with expected 2014 revenue growth at the company of about 6 percent and earning per share growth of about 10 percent, Delphi said.
-Chief Executive Rodney O'Neal also sees new business booking equal to or better than 2013's $26.6 billion.

-The company's outlook still has Delphi's sales growing about twice as fast as the expected growth in auto industry vehicle production, said Michael Razewski, principal with New York-based Douglas C. Lane & Associates, which owns Delphi shares.
+The company's outlook still has the company's sales growing about twice as fast as the expected growth in auto industry vehicle production, said Michael Razewski, principal with New York-based Douglas C. Lane & Associates, which owns Delphi shares.

 "As long-term investors, I'm not necessarily worried about first-quarter guidance, which was a little light," he said.
 "It makes sense for the whole industry to be cautious.
 Under promise and over deliver, Delphi's been doing that for three or four years now."